dklopstein/dev-journal/admin/meetings/041224-kickoff.md

 - Added everyone as collaborator/owner
 - Create needed directories

-## Meeting Structure
+## General Meeting Structure
-- Want to start with attendance
+1. Start with attendance
-- Review: what we worked on, what we finished, what went well, what didn't
+2. Review: what we worked on, what we finished, what went well, what didn't
+3. Constructive Feedback: give feedback to work completed, raised issues, what needs fixing
-- Go over where we are currently: what stage we're on, what is currently going on
+4. Current: what step we're on, what is currently going on, what problems are still on deck
-- Agenda: what steps are next, who will handle what, etc.
+5. Agenda: what steps are next, needs for enxt meeting, who will handle what, what needs fixing
--
+6. Big Picture Wrap Up: large context summary of where project is at, what's next, goals moving forward
+7. Specific issues: bring up specific/technical issues, seeking help from teammates

 ## Branding Notes